tubiz/woo-rave/readme.txt

 = Note =

 *	You will need to set your store country to either Nigeria, Kenya, Ghana or South Africa in the General tab on the WooCommerce settings page
-*	Currencies supported by Rave: NGN, USD, EUR, GBP, KES, GHS, ZAR
+*	Currencies supported by Rave: NGN, USD, EUR, GBP, CLP, COP, KES, GHS, XAF, XAF, UGX, ZMW, ZAR